Structure of an iOS App Binary (.ipa)

 - The application’s main executable

 The main executable contains the code of the application.
 In essence, this is the application.
 All the Objective-C and Swift code punched in by your developers is encoded into this file.
-Just a quick reminder, the executable’s file name is determined by the
+The executable’s file name is determined by the

 The application file contains within it entitlement information, which is Apple’s name for permissions.